 |Weight||96kg (15st 1lb)|

 It has taken Owen Farrell precious little time to impress with his game management and goal-kicking prowess for Saracens in the Aviva Premiership and in European competition.
 Five years ago, he became the youngest player at the time to make his debut in the professional game.

-He landed seven from eight against Scotland at Twickenham in the opening RBS 6 Nations Championship match this year, became man of the match and then kicked four out of six as Ireland were beaten 12-6 in Dublin.
+He landed seven kicks from eight attempts against Scotland at Twickenham in the opening RBS 6 Nations Championship match this year, became man of the match and then landed four out of six as Ireland were beaten 12-6 in Dublin.
 Owen had an identical return against France in late February, having also become the Aviva Premiership Player of the Month for January 2013.
 His 14 tackles against Scotland at Murrayfield in February 2014 were the most by an England player and the following month, he amassed 22 points against Italy in Rome, his highest total in an individual Test match.

 Owen had added to his two appearances for the 2011 Grand Slam England U20 side with another four in the IRB Junior World Championship in Italy.
 He landed five penalty goals and converted the only try of the Aviva Premiership final by James Short when Saracens won the title for the first time, by beating Leicester Tigers 22-18, at Twickenham in May 2011.

 His earlier kudos include a Heineken Cup Man of the Match award when Saracens edged out Racing Métro 92 by 19-14 in December 2010 after he had made a powerful impression for England U16, a side he captained, and for the U17 and U18 teams.

-When returning from an England U17 tour of Argentina, he not only trained with his father and fellow Saracen Andy, a rugby league icon who won eight caps at union for England, including three in the 2007 RWC.
+When returning from an England U17 tour of Argentina, he trained with his father and fellow Saracen Andy, a rugby league icon who won eight caps at union for England, including three in the 2007 RWC.
 When Farrell Snr fractured and dislocated a thumb against Western Force in August that year, Owen joined the match as his replacement.